-1-bit object to output the PWM command value of the cooling mode.
-In two-level cooling mode, command value output for the basic cooling.
-This object is only available in this way, if the type of control is configured to "Switching Pl control (PWM)"
+Description 1-bit object to output the combined switching command value of the heating and cooling mode.
+In two-level heating/cooling mode, command value output for the basic level This object is only available in this way, if the command values for heating and cooling mode are output to a shared object (parameterdependent).
+The type of control must also be configured to "Switching 2-point control".